firegento/firegento-pdf/README.md

 Installation Instructions
 -------------------------
-1. Install the extension via Magento Connect with the key shown above or copy all the files into your document root.
+1. Copy all the files into your document root.
 2. Clear the cache, logout from the admin panel and then login again.
 3. Configure the extension under System - Configuration - Sales - PDF Print-outs.